The Most Scenic East Coast Cities to Visit

 South Carolina

-In South Carolina, the outdoors does not get more glamorous or more fascinating than Myrtle Beach.
-The spinning Sky wheel (Ferris wheel) is the highlight of the city and Myrtle Beach.
-Neon lights, countless festivals, miles of soft sandy beach, and a never-ending excitement hanging in the air make this one of the most exciting places to visit on the East Coast.
-The stretch of the beach is called The Grand Strand where thousands go to relax and enjoy swimming and surfing.
+In South Carolina, the outdoors does not get more glamorous or fascinating than Myrtle Beach.
+The spinning Sky Wheel (Ferris Wheel) is the highlight of the city and Myrtle Beach.
+Neon lights, countless festivals, miles of soft sandy beaches, and a never-ending excitement hanging in the air make this one of the most exciting places to visit on the East Coast.
+The stretch of beach is called the Grand Strand, where thousands go to relax and enjoy swimming and surfing.
+There are so many things to do near Myrtle Beach, ensuring a fun-filled trip for all ages.
+Make sure to create an itinerary that includes a visit to this place and a checklist of activities you’d like to do!

 Tennessee

-In Tennessee, there lies an amazing gem for outdoor lovers called the Great Smoky Mountains.
-The Great Smoky Mountains offer a wondrous diversity of life, both flora, and fauna.
+In Tennessee, there is an amazing gem for outdoor lovers called the Great Smoky Mountains.
+The Great Smoky Mountains offer a wondrous diversity of life, both flora and fauna.
 Straddling the North Carolina and Tennessee borders, this location has everything an outdoor lover would ever wish for.

 New York City, New York

-New York City is a fast city; everyone seems to be in a hurry here but the attractions the city offers make this city one of the best places to visit when you are on the East Coast.
+New York City is a fast city; everyone seems to be in a hurry here, but the attractions the city offers make this city one of the best places to visit when you are on the East Coast.
 You’d need to spend a few days here to sample everything the city has to offer.
-The statue of liberty, countless museums, theme parks, Empire state building, Times Square, the infamous Brooklyn Bridge, the grand central terminal, and other numerous attractions are present in New York.
+The Statue of Liberty, countless museums, theme parks, the Empire State Building, Times Square, the infamous Brooklyn Bridge, the Grand Central Terminal, and other numerous attractions are present in New York.

 Orlando, Florida